shubhamg14/WeatherApp-API/README.md

 # WeatherApp-API
-Restful API for weather data
+**_Restful API for weather data_**

-This API is created to read a CSV file which contains weather data for a city for past 5 years and make modifications to data using GET, POST, DELETE API requests.
+_This API is created to read a CSV file which contains weather data for a city for past 5 years and make modifications to data using **GET, POST, DELETE API requests**._

 **API also holds following functionalities**